VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Discussion

 \subsection{Pipeline for Creating Spatialized Vibrotactile Systems}

-Synthesizing the processes followed during the three case studies, herein we summarize a generalized five-step pipeline for creating spatialized vibrotactile systems.

-The first step is to determine \textbf{what} information to be delivered through vibrotactile feedback.
+Synthesizing the processes followed during the case studies, we summarize a generalized five-step pipeline for creating spatialized vibrotactile systems.
+The first step is to determine \textbf{what} information to deliver using vibrotactile feedback.
 For example, the purpose of the phonemic display was to convey vowels and consonants to deaf and hard-of-hearing people, so the types of vowels and consonants in words were the target information.
-In the drone teleoperation scenario, the key information was the potential risk of colliding with nearby obstacles and could be further divided into the directions of obstacles and their risk levels.

 The second step is to decide \textbf{how} to convey the information.
-Since vibrations can be configured with different characteristics such as intensity, frequency, duration, position, and so on, the common practice is to breakdown the information and deliver it through multiple channels to maximize information transmission \cite{tan2020methodology}.
+Since vibrations can be configured with different characteristics such as intensity, frequency, duration, position, and so on, the common practice is to break down the information and deliver it via multiple channels to maximize information transmission \cite{tan2020methodology}.
 For example, vowels and consonants for the phonemic displays were distinguished by using moving patterns and static patterns, while different consonants were distinguished by actuator position, frequency modulation and vibration duration.
-As shown in prior research, providing information through multiple channels with fewer levels in each channel can enhance the overall information transfer for vibrotactile systems.

 The third step is to decide \textbf{where} to install the system and derive the layout of vibration units.
 In cases where the information was spatially connected to the surrounding environment, the layout should have a good mapping between tactile positions and spatial direction.
-For example, in the VR fitness application, vibration units were mainly placed on the arm to provide localized feedback, indicating the arm pose differences between the user and the wall.
 In the UAV teleoperation, locations of vibrations were perceptually mapped to the directions of incoming obstacle.
 Perceptual limits should also be considered, e.g., spatial acuity indicated the upper limits of layouts, as adding more actuators to the layout would not increase the information transmission.